Gotthard Base Tunnel: Background

 Since the 13th century, the 2106 m Gotthard Pass has been an important trade route from northern to southern Europe.
 Control of its access routes led to the birth of the Swiss Confederacy.
 The Gotthard Pass is located halfway between Lake Lucerne and Lake Maggiore.
 It is the shortest link between the navigable Rhine and the Po.
 Before modern transport, the traverse of the pass took days, and snow makes it a challenge in winter.

 Quite late, compared to other current top-importance routes through the Alps (e.g. Simplon, San Bernardino, Brenner, Mont Cenis), namely in 1830, the first Saint-Gotthard Pass road was established after centuries-long usage of a bridle path.
 From 1842 onwards, a daily course by the Gotthard Post, a stagecoach drawn by five horses with ten seats, still took about 23 hours from Como to Flüelen.
 It would last until 1921.

 In 1882, with the inauguration of the Gotthard Railway Tunnel, the travel time between Altdorf and Biasca was reduced dramatically to only hours, though often accompanied with overnight stays in large Fin de siècle-hotels, for example in Biasca.
 In those days, it was still an adventure and it was only affordable to the rich.
-Electrification of the railway line in 1922 significantly reduced travel time even more.
+Electrification of the railway line in 1922 significantly reduced travel time again.
 Refilling water boilers of steam locomotives was no longer necessary.
 There were also the technical advantages of electrical engines and future technical improvements.